Meet our Committee

 Committee Member

-After many years of benefiting as a teacher librarian from all that CBCA NSW does, I have been privileged to be able to help on the committee for the last few years.
-My involvement is driven by a passion to share the joy and riches of our exceptional Australian children’s literature with children and those who teach them.
+After many years of benefiting as a teacher librarian from all that CBCA NSW does, Laurel feels privileged to be able to help on the committee for the many years.
+Her involvement is driven by a passion to share the joy and riches of our exceptional Australian children’s literature with children and those who teach them.